alexKotz-koz/CPBS-7711_Module2Day3/README.md

 **Note**: If using a conda environment, please activate the conda environment prior to running the main.py file.

-2. Navigate to the directory in which the project was extracted to.
+2. Navigate to the directory in which the project was extracted.

     Example:

         cd ~\Desktop\M2D3\

-3. Run the main.py file using python interpreter.
+3. Run the main.py file using Python interpreter.

-    **Note**: This project requires python version 3.11 or higher, to run the main.py file, please assure you are using the correct interpreter.
+    **Note**: This project requires Python version 3.11 or higher, to run the main.py file, please ensure you are using the correct interpreter.

     Example: